The leapfrog algorithm as nonlinear Gauss-Seidel: Numerical experiments

-For each value of $m \in \{ 10,20,50,100 \}$, we construct an initial guess $X^{(0)}$ by placing $ m-2 $ intermediate points randomly along the linear segment connecting $ X $ and $ Y $ in the embedding space, and projecting them to the Stiefel manifold.
+In the first experiment, for each value of $m \in \{ 10,20,50,100 \}$, we construct an initial guess $X^{(0)}$ by placing $ m-2 $ intermediate points randomly along the linear segment connecting $ X $ and $ Y $ in the embedding space and projecting them to the Stiefel manifold.
 We then apply leapfrog for 300 iterations and monitor the convergence behavior of

 where $X^{\ast}$ is the solution of leapfrog (i.e., a uniformly distributed tuple corresponding to the global geodesic that was constructed above), and $ X^{(k)} $ is the approximate solution at iteration $ k $ of leapfrog.
 This is illustrated in Figure~\ref{fig:Convg_LF_12_3_m10_100_maxiter_300}, from which it is clear that for large $ m $ leapfrog always converges, albeit very slowly.
+Although in practice there is limited use of leapfrog on the Stiefel manifold with many points, here it is considered as a model case to show that convergence deteriorates as $ m \to \infty $.

-Next, we apply leapfrog for 50 iterations and for each $ m \in \{ 4,6,8,10,\ldots, 100 \} $ we repeat this experiment for 100 random initializations of the initial guess $X^{(0)}$.
+In the second experiment, for each $ m \in \{ 4,6,8,10,\ldots, 100 \} $, we perform 50 leapfrog iterations and repeat this experiment for 100 random initializations of the initial guess $X^{(0)}$.
+Again, the choice of $m \in \{ 4,6,8,10,\ldots, 100 \} $ is made in order to illustrate the theory, in particular, the deterioration of convergence as $m$ grows.

 For each experiment $i$, we define the error reduction rate\footnote{In the limit $ k \to \infty $, this gives the asymptotic Q-rate of convergence of the sequence.} as

 and we compute the worst and the median reduction rates across all the experiments, namely, $\max_{i,k} \{ \mu_{k}^{(i)} \}$ and $\med_{i} \max_{k} \{ \mu_{k}^{(i)} \}$.
 Since during the first iterations leapfrog is faster, we also compute the convergence factor given by $\max_{i} \{ \mu_{0}^{(i)} \}$.